dotnet/docs/docs/core/diagnostics/dotnet-trace.md

 - **`--providers <list-of-comma-separated-providers>`**

   A comma-separated list of `EventPipe` providers to be enabled.
 These providers supplement any providers implied by `--profile <profile-name>`.
-If there's any inconsistency for a particular provider, the configuration takes precedence over the implicit configuration from the profile.
+If there's any inconsistency for a particular provider, this configuration takes precedence over the implicit configuration from the profile.

   This list of providers is in the form: